ParthKalkar/counting-and-detecting-vehicles/README.md

 We can also create our own cutomized HAAR Cascade

 ## Scope
+As HAAR CASCADE is used for object detection we have a very vast scope for this project.
+It can be used for any type of object detection.
+We can also create our own custom HAAR CASCADE for specific objects.

+With this kind of identification and localisation, object detection can be used to count objects in a scene and determine and track their precise locations, all while accurately labeling them.

 ## Technology
+1. Python
+2. OpenCV
+3. HAAR CASCADE
+4. Flask

 ## Steps
 1. Loading the image from the internet.